jexnator/starter-academic/content/post/WeeklyBlog/index.md

 ## 17/11/21 - 19/11/21
 This week I started with a new module, in which I will learn how to administrate servers and networks with the Linux CLI.<br>
-On Tuesday morning, I gave the final presentation on the Python module to John and Rafael, where I showed various tasks and gave a reflection on the past module.
+On Tuesday morning, I held the final presentation of the Python module to John and Rafael, where I showed various tasks and gave a reflection on the past module.
 After that I started with the new module.
 Rafael provided me with the theory.
 The first step was to install the software VirtualBox on which later Linux will be instantiated as a virtual machine, because I'm working on the operating system windows.
 In addition, the Vagrant software is installed, which makes it easy to set up and manage virtual machines.<br>

 After installing the necessary software, I set up the virtual machine using Rafael's instructions.
 He also showed me how to configure the optional Windows Terminal application from the Microsoft Store so that each time you open the application, you were directly in the correct directory where you can start the virtual machine.
 Another advantage of this application is that multiple terminal tabs can be used simultaneously.<br>